pudo/banal/README.md

 # banal

 Commons of Python micro-functions.
-This basically an out-sourced, shared utils module.
+This basically an out-sourced, shared utils module with a focus on functions that buffer type uncertainties in Python (e.g. "is this a list?").

 Rules:

-* Must work in Python 2 and Python 3
+* Functions are properly typed, library passes `mypy`.
 * Cannot depend on anything but six and the standard library

 ## Functions